amphioxus/snakemake_falco/README.md

 snakemake -j8 -p -n
 ```

 The workflow creates symlinks to the original data locations within the *data/reads* sub-folder of *snakemake_falco*.
 This was easier to set up than trying to deal with various different base paths in the snakemake script.
-This way, all snakemake output goes to *data/reads/{sample/qcreports}*
+This way, all snakemake output goes to *data/reads/{sample}/qcreports*, which means it actually goes to the sym-linked location.